2026 Election Tracker

 2020

 The Mississippi delegation has been 3R-1D for over a decade.
 Republicans hold MS-1 (Trent Kelly, northern Mississippi), MS-3 (Michael Guest, central Mississippi), and MS-4 (Mike Ezell, Gulf Coast).
 Democrat Bennie Thompson holds MS-2, the Delta-based majority-Black district he has represented since 1993.
 All four incumbents are running for re-election.
 Thompson faces two Democratic primary challengers; Trent Kelly has no Republican primary challenge.

 The competitive question for 2026 is whether MS-2 stays Democratic given the post-Callais Supreme Court ruling on racial gerrymandering that may invite challenges to majority-Black districts.
 As of mid-May 2026, no challenge has been filed to Mississippi's current map and no mid-decade redistricting has been announced.
+See all election odds for house seats here.

 U.S. House delegation composition — Mississippi